All the camera trap datasets use their own category names… have they been mapped to a common taxonomy?

 A preliminary mapping to the Wildlife Insights taxonomy is here.
 Note that this is not interchangeable with the iNat mapping, and not reversible, because the iNaturalist taxonomy allows for more levels (e.g. suborder, variety) than the WI taxonomy.

+You shouldn’t!
+Or at least, most of the time, you shouldn’t.
+The lines between datasets are a historical artifact, and we’re encouraging users to treat all the camera trap data on LILA as one big dataset.
 This much larger .csv file has at least one row for every camera trap image on LILA, including a full URL to that image, and the full mapping for that image into the iNaturalist taxonomy.
 Multiple rows may be present for the same image if multiple species are present.